 Slow Horses: How I Fell Into the Filthy Genius of British Spy TV

 So yes, Down Cemetery Road got me through the door.
-But Slow Horses locked it behind me, threw away the key, and poured me a drink.
+But Slow Horses locked it behind me, tossed the key in the Thames, and poured me a pint.
 I can’t stop watching.
-It’s gritty, hilarious, and depressingly relatable — like being British itself.
+It’s gritty, hilarious, and depressingly relatable, like being British, but with more explosions.

 If you haven’t watched it yet, do it.
-Clear your schedule, grab something greasy, and prepare to meet the worst spies in Britain — who might just be the best thing on television.
+Clear your schedule, grab something greasy, and meet the worst spies in Britain, who somehow might just be the best thing on television.

 Comments